 SCHOOL OF PHARMACY AND HEALTH PROFESSIONS (SPAHP)

-- All students in the SPAHP campus and distance programs are required to adhere to the distance student technology requirements due to the robust use of learning technologies for both distance and campus students.
+- All students in the SPAHP programs are required to adhere to the distance student technology requirements due to the robust use of learning technologies for both distance/online and campus students.

-- All students in all SPAHP programs are required to have digital inking capability.
+- Entry-level occupational therapy (OTD), pharmacy (PHA) and physical therapy (PTD) students are required to have digital inking capability.
 Several models of Windows PCs have built-in inking capability; MacBooks do not.
 There is no requirement for an iPad.
-If you own an iPad, several apps are available which allow inking.
-Please note, you must be able to export/save the document as a .PDF or .docx in order to submit as an assignment.
+If you own an iPad, several apps are available allowing inking.
+Please note, you must be able to export/save the document as a .PDF or .docx to submit as an assignment.

-- While Creighton endorses no particular eWriter brand over another, students have had success with the Wacom Intuos Draw or the Boogie Board Sync for adding inking capability to laptops that do not have built in or integrated inking.
+- While Creighton endorses no particular eWriter brand over another, students have had success with the Wacom Intuos Draw or the Boogie Board Sync for laptops without integrated inking capability.

 COLLEGE OF NURSING (CON)

-All students in the College of Nursing programs are required to adhere to the distance student technology requirements due to the robust use of learning technologies for both distance and campus students.
+All students in the College of Nursing programs are required to adhere to the distance student technology requirements due to the robust use of learning technologies for both distance/online and campus students.

 This PDF document International Student Enrollment in Distance Programs contains important information for international students interested in distance education programs.